Table of contents

 Note: If the company or business that has been bought or taken-over is still run as a separate business or brand, your merge request is likely to be rejected.

-There are a few things to consider before you request a merge of your company’s profiles:
+There are a few things to consider before you request a merge of your business's profiles:

 - Profile merges are permanent and cannot be reversed.

-- All reviews from each individual company profile will be shown on one combined main profile.
+- All reviews from each individual business profile will be shown on one combined main profile.
 This means that the TrustScore of the main profile will be recalculated based on the merged reviews.

 - Your combined main profile, and the reviews which came from your other profiles, will always be publicly marked as “Merged”.